someRandomDamn/task-tst/README.md

 - run docker-compose file
 - check container stdout to see fetching results

+P.S. currently first slot is chosen for the same NFT as in the task Ebexf7yXPsuPw2BEzbraPWZbLPDaBovaZ9zdZQ8DGg4c

 ## Mistake in the task description

 In task example, there seems to be a mistake.